Paari/chrome-reader-extension/README.md

 ## Development environment setup

+Make sure you are in `dev` branch by running `git checkout dev`.

 Run `npm install` to start the development server.
 The source code is in src folder and is powered by React.

 ### Updating the extension
-Run `npm run build` to generate the production code and do the following steps:
+Run `npm run build` to generate the production code and refresh the extension.
-1. Replace `extension/main.css` with `build/main.css`.
-2. Replace `extension/main.js` with `build/static/js/main.[hash].js` after renaming it to `main.js`.
-3. Refresh the extension.